Characters: Friendship Is Magic: The Princesses

 - Wrong Genre Savvy: Luna in a nutshell.
 Fortunately, she gets reasonably better near the end of her debut episode.

 - Ye Olde Butcherede Englishe: Averted.
 She uses "thou", "thee", and "thy" only when addressing single ponies and "you" and "your" when speaking to multiple ponies.
 Also, when speaking to single ponies, she attaches the "-est" suffix only to verbs where the listener is the subject.
-She slips up at least once in the episode of "Luna Eclipsed" when she awkwardly changes subjects mid-sentence.

 - You Were Trying Too Hard: She ends up coming off as far more forceful and intimidating than she realizes partly due to this.
 Once Twilight helps calm her down and make everyone more relaxed around Luna, things go much better.